 On appeal Court of Appeal held that the clinic was in breach of a reasonable care duty as well as the strict express term in the contract but regardless of which cause of action applied, agreed with the Judge below that damages were irrecoverable on grounds of legal policy.

-Jeremy Hyam QC and Suzanne Lambert were instructed by James Lawford-Davies of Hempsons for IVF Hammersmith.
+Jeremy Hyam QC and Suzanne Lambert were instructed by James Lawford-Davies (then of Hempsons) for IVF Hammersmith.
 Read more below and get the judgement here: ARB (Appellant) v IVF HAMMERSMITH (Respondent) & R (Third Party) (2018).